 In the end, everyone gets their deserts.
 The young twins vanish like the baby.
 The black goat gores the father to death.
 Thomasin kills her fanatical mother in self-defense.
 Thomasin is the only one left standing, and in unexpected irony succumbs to that which she had been accused, but was innocent all along: In the woods she runs across on a coven of nude witches chanting around a bonfire.
 The black goat beckons her into the circle, she joins their raving madness, and the credits roll.
 Maybe she’s better off this way.
 The film doesn’t “choose” between Puritanical zeal and pagan blood rites, only between Thomasin’s misery and liberation — even if that liberation comes at a hideous price.
 Frankly, I wish I had witch-powers myself, so I could curse those who curse this film.

-1. The Exorcist, William Friedkin.
-1973.
-Critical approval: 87%.
-It destroyed my 11-year old psyche.
-It still gives me nightmares.
+1. The Exorcist, William Friedkin, 1973.
+It destroyed my 11-year old psyche and still gives me nightmares.
 It’s the mother of all horror films.
 Somehow Friedkin came up with exactly what you’d imagine a demon to look and sound and act like, as it beats the shit out of a 12-year old girl from the inside out.
 She speaks like the damned, pukes buckets of green, and reams herself bloody with crucifixes.
 Two priests intervene with a long ritual that kills them both.
 The girl is saved, but the power of good over evil is far from clear.
 Some continue to insist that The Exorcist is unspeakable, and I respect why.
 It couldn’t have made in a decade other than the ’70s (the influence of Bergman’s Cries and Whispers is astonishing), and it is a simple fact that there will ever again be a movie so frightening and well done.
 For all these reasons, it’s my favorite film of all time, let alone horror film.

-2. The Shining, Stanley Kubrick.
-1980.
-Critical approval: 92%.
+2. The Shining, Stanley Kubrick, 1980.
 Stephen King hated it so much he made a “corrective” version for TV, but not half as good.
-Kubrick hit a home run because he took the skeleton of a haunted hotel story and fleshed it out with more uncompromising terrors and a unique tone that doesn’t let you tell yourself things are going to be okay.
+Kubrick hit a home run because he took the frame of a haunted hotel story and fleshed it out with more uncompromising terrors and a particular tone that doesn’t let you tell yourself things are going to be okay.
 The result may be more minimalist than what King intended, but it’s sure as hell more effective.
 Scenes I took to bed too often: Danny’s vision of the two hacked-up little girls in the hallway, the look on Wendy’s face when she discovers Jack has been typing the same sentence over and over for weeks, Jack’s face appearing in a hotel painting in the final shot after he dies.
 Especially that last.
 Every frame of this film, every intonation of the score, is part of a brutal overarching terror.

-4. The Pact, Nicholas McCarthy.
-2012.
-Critical approval: 67%.
+5. The Pact, Nicholas McCarthy, 2012.
 This is way underrated.
 It’s about a haunted house, but with a truly terrorizing twist.
 It turns out there is indeed a ghost in the house, but also a real-life psychopath living in the cellar, and he has been there the whole goddamn time.
 When you learn this and reflect back to the start of the movie when some of the “ghostly” assaults began — the open closet door, the jar of food on the floor, Annie being levitated and thrown against the walls, the other girls disappearing altogether — you realize that only some of this was the ghost.
 That’s frightening on many levels, and the sort of thing Peter Straub pulled off in his novel Lost Boy, Lost Girl, especially with the secret room with spyholes, and the room of caged torment.
 Psychopathic horror usually doesn’t scare me (classics like Psycho are suspenseful but they don’t give me nightmares), but McCarthy blends the psycho with the supernatural in ways that are unnerving in the extreme.

-8. The Witch, Robert Eggers.
-2016.
-Critical approval: 88%.
+8. The Witch, Robert Eggers, 2016.
 Critics love it and audiences hate it, but that’s because today’s audiences are so stupid they think The Conjuring is the scariest thing since The Exorcist.
 It’s set in Colonial New England (1630s) before the Salem Witch trials, and establishes the reality of the witch right away, so there is no possibility of misunderstanding the terror as being all in the mind.
 The film is about a girl whose baby brother is snatched (and killed), her other young brother molested and possessed (and killed), a freaky black goat which her younger siblings bond with (and which kills her father), and a wretched mother who blames her for everything (and whom she is forced to kill).
 All of this is carried on a Puritanical atmosphere of isolation and hideous shame.
 The Witch is organically terrifying, and relishes in the delights of hidden evil.
-Like Alien, it’s stingy in its sightings of the title baddie, relying on oppressive environment and mental torment.
+It’s stingy in its sightings of the title baddie, relying on oppressive environment and mental torment.
 My full review here.

 Of the countless Scalia write-ups this past week, the one from the Washington Post, for me, captures his legacy to a tee.
 It’s by the politically liberal Tara Kole who clerked for Scalia: